djb000m/file-downloader/README.md

 ```

-3. Activate the virtual environment and Use pip to install the script:
+3. Activate the virtual environment and use pip to install the script:

 ```
   cd {script_directory}